berkeley-gif/caladapt-docs/docs/source/index.rst

    A general model of a REST API (`source <https://idratherbewriting.com/learnapidoc/docapis_what-is-a-rest-api.html>`_)

-The client (web browser, desktop GIS software, python script, etc.) sends a request to the API server for data and the server sends a response back.
+The client (web browser, desktop GIS software, Python script, etc.) sends a request to the API server for data and the server sends a response back.
 The client and server can be based in any language, but HTTP is the protocol used to transport the message.
 This request-and-response pattern is fundamentally how REST APIs work.
 So, when you open a browser and type a website URL (such as https://twitter.com/Cal_Adapt/status/849368048062664704), you’re actually making a GET request for a resource on Twitter's server.
 The server responds with the content and the browser makes the content visible.

 Why did we build a public API for Cal-Adapt?